illinoistech-itm/jhajek/itmd-521/Week-13/Readme.md

 Modify your MaxTemperature code to account for bad records use the sample code on P.174 of textbook section 6-12 to include a counter that will output the number of bad records at the end of the job -- place this new code and jar file in  Week-13 -> badrecord folder

 ---

+## Conclusion

+Write your general conclusion and recommendation for the optimal performance characteristics based on this work load and dataset (reference your test results above)